Restaurant Safety Essentials for Food, Staff and Customers

 A pen and paper, or digitally if preferred, is the easiest way to keep track.
 A kitchen timer doesn’t hurt either.

 Location for storing ingredients and prepared foods is more than just knowing fridge, freezer or dry storage.
-On shelves off the floor, the proper location in the fridge for raw meats versus fresh vegetables and practicing FIFO (first in first out) inventory management are necessary to maintain food safety.
+It’s also important to know if your ingredients and prepared food belong on shelves off the floor, the proper location of raw meats versus vegetables in your fridge and practicing FIFO (first in first out) inventory management.

 Ingredients and finished dishes need proper packaging to stay safe.
 Strong and durable food grade packaging and containers, lids that fit to reduce spilling but also reduce the risk of cross contamination.
 Labelling is also a big part of proper packaging, you can't store it right if you don't know what it is or when it was prepared.